 The New Orleans Ghosts: Join us for a terrifying tour of NOLA’s violent past

-New Orleans has been fought over for centuries, the original Native American owners, gave way to the French the Spanish and Creole influences.
+New Orleans has been fought over for centuries.
+The original Native American owners gave way to the French, the Spanish, and Creole influences.
 The African slave populations and later Free citizens of these United States all put their indelible mark on the Crescent City.

 Religion and tradition hang heavy in the humid air rolling in from the Gulf.
 This perfect melting pot of conditions makes New Orleans Ghosts some of the most tragic in the land.
 From Civil war soldiers to tortured slaves and even murdered mafia hitmen.
 The ghosts of New Orleans are as varied as the city itself.

-Stand in the very streets where Madame Laveau, a Louisiana Creole VooDoo practitioner would strut around as if she owned the place, spreading rumors and casting spells on those who did not have the good sense to make an ‘offering’ to her legendary snake, Zombi!
+Stand in the very streets where Madame Laveau, a Louisiana Creole VooDoo practitioner, would strut around as if she owned the place, spreading rumors and casting spells on those who did not have the good sense to make an ‘offering’ to her legendary snake, Zombi!

 She died and was buried in the Glapion family crypt in Saint Louis Cemetery No.1.
-Legend had it that if you wanted a wish granted, you had to come to the gave at night, draw and X on the gravestone, turn around three times and kick the tombstone, and if your wish was granted, you were bound to come back, circle your X and leave an offering for Marie Laveau!
+Legend had it that if you wanted a wish granted, you had to come to the gave at night, draw an X on the gravestone, turn around three times and kick the tombstone, and if your wish was granted, you were honor-bound to come back, circle your X and leave an offering for Marie Laveau!

-Temptations on this Crescent City tour of Hauntings:
+Temptations on this tour of Crescent City hauntings

 The Casket Girls of the old Ursuline Convent.